pedroherpeto/bot-zdg/readme.md

 # BOT ZDG

-Hi, this is the implementation example of <a href="https://github.com/pedroslopez/whatsapp-web.js">whatsapp-web.js</a>
+Hi, this is the implementation example of <a href="https://github.com/pedroslopez/whatsapp-web.js">wweb.js</a>

 Watch the tutorials:

-- <a href="https://www.youtube.com/channel/UCrPbAoQKz42Gm0mLdWatAEA">Zap das Galáxias</a>
+- <a href="https://www.youtube.com/channel/UCrPbAoQKz42Gm0mLdWatAEA">Comunidade ZDG</a>

 ### How to use?